Homeland Security Program

 General Swan is a frequent public speaker on support to military servicemembers and their families, other defense and security issues, interagency cooperation and collaboration, strategic leadership, and the value of public-private partnerships.

-General Swan holds numerous military awards including three Distinguished Service Medals, three Defense Superior Service Medals, two Legions of Merit, Bronze Star Medal, three Meritorious Service Medals, Army Commendation Medal, Southwest Asia Service Medal, Kuwait Liberation Medal, Global War on Terrorism Medal, Iraq Campaign Medal, Army Achievement Medal, Joint Meritorious Unit Award, Korean Defense Service Medal, National Defense Service Medal, Ranger Tab, Parachutist Badge, Joint Chiefs of Staff Identification Badge, and the Army Staff Identification Badge.
-He is also a holder of the prestigious U.S. Army Armor Association’s Order of St. George.
+General Swan is active on the board of the advisory boards of ATSC Inc. and Guardian Centers, Inc. He also serves as a member of the Council on Foreign Relations, FEMA’s National Advisory Council, and the Aspen Institute Homeland Security Group.
+General Swan holds numerous military awards including three Distinguished Service Medals, three Defense Superior Service Medals, two Legions of Merit, and the Bronze Star Medal.
+He has been awarded the Ranger Tab, Parachutist Badge, Joint Chiefs of Staff Identification Badge, Army Staff Identification Badge, and is a holder of the prestigious U.S. Army Armor Association’s Order of St. George.

 General Swan is married to the former Melanie Taylor Curry of Fort Lauderdale, Florida.
 Melanie has supported military families and spouses for decades, serves as a USO volunteer, and is an avid tennis player.
 Their son, Ryan, is a cadet at West Point, and daughter, Melissa, is a James Madison University student.